 The Senior Minister serves as the head of the UUAA Staff.
 The ministry staff, paid office staff, and lay leaders all work together to implement the vision of the Congregation, as prioritized by the Board.
 They provide the Board with updates and the Congregation with annual reports celebrating the progress made each year.
 The Staff is the Operations side of our Shared Leadership.

-Lay teams that assist the Staff and Congregation
+Lay teams that assist the Staff

 Shared Ministries Team (SMT): The purpose of the lay-staffed Shared Ministries Team is to support and nurture the health of the congregation and its many thriving ministries, with a primary focus on operational policies, processes, and communication.
 You can contact them at: firstname.lastname@example.org.